Frequently Asked Questions

 Why should I be a course rep? (benefits - rewards, socials, employability, skills)

-Our student voice team host a variety of social events throughout the academic year so beyond the fantastic networking and social opportunities, you will also have a chance to get involved in fun activities and enjoy free food and drink at many of our events.
+Our student-led change team host a variety of social events throughout the academic year so beyond the fantastic networking and social opportunities, you will also have a chance to get involved in fun activities and enjoy free food and drink at many of our events.